FedeFORT/exoplanets_fits/README.md

-# Approximate Fits of Exoplanet
+# Approximate Fits of Exoplanets

 This repository contains a Python program created by three students from the Università degli Studi di Genova.
 It aims to perform a simple fit for the light curve of a planet studied using the transit method.